Jonathan Santana

 Jonathan Santana Gehre (born 19 October 1981) is an Argentina-born Paraguayan former football midfielder and current model.
 He played for the Paraguay national team from 2007 to 2016.
 Santana was a key part of Paraguay's national team whilst under management of Tata Martino, featuring in three major competitions, the 2007 Copa América, the 2010 FIFA World Cup and the 2011 Copa América.
 Santana missed the final of the latter due to a red card in the semi-final against Venezuela.
 Santana's career ran from 1998 to 2020, playing in Argentina, Germany, Turkey and Paraguay.
 In 2021, Santana retired as a footballer and became a model.

-Career
+Club career

 Santana's debut was in the 1998–99 season in Argentina's lower leagues, appearing in the squad with Japanese defender Shinji Muraki.
 He went on to play for a number of Argentine Primera clubs, including San Lorenzo and River Plate.